 Before you attempt to contact a lost friend or relative, you should first assess your motive.
 Why is it is important to make this contact?
 Here are motives that may apply to your situation:

-• You concede you have not made an outreach attempt before.
+- You concede that you have not made an outreach attempt before.

-• You acknowledge there is no perfect time to reach out to the other person, and there is no time like the present.
+- You acknowledge that there is no perfect time to reach out to the other person, and there is no time like the present.